How to look after yourself during a pandemic

-In the state of pandemic situation such as COVID-19 outbreak, earthquake, landslides and floods can make us feel highly anxious, stressed and worried.
+The state of our current pandemic situation with COVID-19 outbreaks, earthquakes, landslides and floods can make us feel highly anxious, stressed and worried.
 It is important to be aware about such feelings and look after yourself.
-During such challenging time, gaining information on mental wellbeing and looking out for those around you is significant.
+During such a challenging time, gaining information on mental wellbeing and looking out for those around you is significant.
 Here are listed eight ways to look after your mental health during pandemic situation:

 1 .
 LOOK FOR LEGIT SOURCES FOR CORRECT INFORMATION